Autoscaling explained: Why scaling your site is so hard

 - Disregarding how difficult it is to scale servers and websites will put you at risk for failure during your busiest and most business-critical sales.

 Scaling up your website is a natural first step in handling growing demand.
 But understand there are limits.
-Hopefully, this blog has helped explain in layman’s terms why server scaling, autoscaling, and application scaling are not as easy as they might otherwise seem.
+Server scaling and autoscaling are but one tool in your crash prevention toolkit.